jayacotton/find/README.md

 You will likely need to edit the Makefile to correct the install path etc.

-The enable tracing set -DDEBUG in the Makefile.
+To enable tracing set -DDEBUG in the Makefile.

 Find will read file names from all the drives (.) or just one (x:) and match to a search string (see cp/m file names) and produce a listing output.
 The search string is indicated with the key -name [key] and the log file is indicated with